vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `add` diagnoses an accidental duplicate grouping key. `getOrAdd` explicitly allows several source entries to contribute to one instrument, such as a percussion kit.
 The grouping key is temporary lookup state and never silently becomes the instrument identity or export address. `append` accepts values that need no lookup key, and pre-populated regions remain valid.

 KonamiSnes is a representative mixed case.
 It uses `getOrAdd` to state directly that several percussion entries form one kit, while `RecordReader` retains every encoded instrument field.
-Its unusual transformed-address sample lookup and sample-zero fallback stay in one plainly named Konami helper.
-The generic builder handles grouping, dense owners, ranges, and sample links without learning that format rule.
+Instrument rows resolve their DSP SRCN through the shared SNES sample lookup.
+The generic builder handles grouping, dense owners, ranges, and sample links without learning format-specific driver state.

 NDS demonstrates separate asset lifetimes.
 When a SWAR sample builder is committed, `ScanResultBuilder` retains its source-key lookup for the rest of that scan.
 A later SBNK receives up to four ordinary sample-collection handles and resolves the encoded archive slot and source sample number with `sampleByKeyOrWarning()`.
 Invalid SWAR entries can therefore leave holes without shifting later references, and several banks can reuse one SWAR without a combined synth owner.
 The temporary source keys never enter the durable model or the NDS format interface.